aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/580_App_cmdline/tf-files.md

 ### sampleapp-ingress.tf

-Define the ingress resource - this creates a AWS Aapplication Load Balancer via the previously installed aws-load-balancer-controller.
+Define the ingress resource - this creates a AWS Application Load Balancer via the previously installed aws-load-balancer-controller.

 Note how multiple annotations are passed, including the listener port 8080.